Cancer Support Groups in San Diego

 - The Rady Children’s Hospital in San Diego, another Padres Pedal the Cause beneficiary, offers great support groups for kids and teenagers with cancer as well as for their families, siblings, and friends.
 A couple of their programs include CHAMPS, a support group for children with cancer ages 6-12, and Some of My Best Friends are Bald (SOMBFAB), a support group for teen cancer patients and their siblings.

 - Both Sharp HealthCare and Scripps Health offer phenomenal support groups and services to help patients and family members manage cancer and treatments.
 Check out a variety of complimentary therapy programs such as journaling and music therapy, or some of the cancer-specific support groups to help you connect with others in your situation.

 - Susan G. Komen provides a comprehensive list of local, San Diego support groups and programs dedicated to assisting you through the disorienting tribulations associated with cancer.
 While you will find many that focus specifically on assisting those affected by breast cancer, there are plenty of others listed that provide services for all cancers and people.

-- If you’re a cancer survivor looking for something to help you get back on your feet, the 12-week Livestrong program at the Dan McKinney Family YMCA in La Jolla is a great place to start.
+- If you’re a cancer survivor looking for something to help you get back on your feet, the 12-week Livestrong program at a local YMCA is a great place to start.
 In 2007, Livestrong partnered with the YMCA to help promote the importance of physical activity after a cancer diagnosis.
 The programs are offered at little to no cost, and they are specifically designed to help improve your physical well-being and quality of life.

-The main point to remember is that you are not alone in fighting cancer.
-Your family isn’t the only one to dunked into these frigid waters.
-A tremendous community of support and love is out there to embrace you and those close to you.
+The main point to remember is that you are not alone in fighting cancer — a tremendous community of support and love is out there to embrace you and those close to you.
 Don’t let cancer steer the boat.